AdobeDocs/target.en/help/main/administrating-target/response-tokens.md

 ## Send data to Google Analytics

-The following sections describe how to send [!DNL Target] data to Google Analytics.
+The following sections describe how to send [!DNL Target] data to Google Analytics 4.
 Data sent by response tokens can also be sent to other other 3rd-party integrations.

 ### ![AEP badge](/help/main/assets/platform.png) Sending data to Google Analytics via Platform Web SDK